YongeBai/good_morning/README.md

 # Good Morning

 ## Overview
 A real-time voice and text chatbot using Next.js, featuring automatic speech-to-text, text-to-speech, and AI responses.
-The bot automatically responds to user input after detecting silence or receiving text input.
+The bot automatically responds to user input after detecting silence if receiving voice input or after receiving text input.

 ## Key Technologies